Normal Testosterone Levels by Age

 At 19 or older, men should have a testosterone level of 300 to 1,000 ng/dL.

-Testosterone levels tend to decline by approximately 1% per year after age 30.
-And it’s important to note that there’s debate about what constitutes low testosterone or “low T.” Many providers aren’t alarmed by a reading somewhat below the “normal” range, especially in middle-aged and older men, if the person isn’t experiencing symptoms they want to address.
+Be aware that testosterone levels tend to decline by approximately 1% per year after age 30 and that there is debate about what constitutes low testosterone or “low T.” Many providers aren’t alarmed by a reading somewhat below the “normal” range, especially in middle-aged and older men, if the person isn’t experiencing symptoms they want to address.

 - Decreased sex drive